thomas-mangin/vyos-documentation/docs/configuration/system/syslog.rst

 configure certificate handling.
 TLS is not supported over UDP and if you attempt to enable TLS while using UDP, the system will issue a warning.

-.. cfgcmd:: set system syslog remote <address> tls enable
+.. cfgcmd:: set system syslog remote <address> tls

    Enable TLS for this remote syslog destination.